 Grindelwald is one of the most popular and stunning locations in Switzerland.
-This typical mountain town is also surrounded by some of the highest and most famous mountains in the country – the Eiger, Jungfrau and Monch.
-And in all likelihood you are are going up to the Jungfraujoch at some point on your trip here!
+This typical mountain town is also surrounded by some of the country’s highest and most famous mountains – the Eiger, Jungfrau, and Monch.
+And in all likelihood, you are going up to the Jungfraujoch at some point on your trip here!

-This post will give you a mix of the most popular and famous hikes, as well as a few lesser known and even more difficult options.
+This post will give you a mix of the most popular and famous hikes in Grindelwald, as well as a few lesser-known and even more challenging options.
 Something for everyone as it were!

-One of the best hiking trails to start your experience in Grindelwald is on the Eiger Trail.
-It is a relatively short, 2 hour hike that runs directly below the legendary Eiger North Face.
+One of the best hiking trails to start your experience in Grindelwald is the Eiger Trail.
+It is a short 2-hour hike that runs directly below the legendary Eiger North Face.

-his mountain, and the North Face climb in particular is infamous in the climbing world.
+This mountain and the North Face climb, in particular, is infamous in the climbing world.
 It has probably killed more climbers than any other climb in the Alps, and might even rival Everest for its deadliness.
 And by doing this hike, you not only get great views, you also get up close and personal with the mountain.

-The Eiger Trail starts at the Eigergletscher (german for Eiger Glacier) train station and winds its way down to another stop, Alpiglen.
-It is more or less all downhill, so not very strenuous and can also be combined with a trip up to the Jungfraujoch – just get off and walk on your way back.
+This popular trail starts at the Eigergletscher (German for Eiger Glacier) train and gondola station and winds its way down to another train stop at Alpiglen.
+It is more or less all downhill, so not very strenuous and can also be combined with a trip up to the Jungfraujoch – get off and walk on your way back.

 Directly on the other side of the Grindelwald valley to the Eiger is First.
 A ski resort in winter, and a great launching point for hikes in summer.

-Perhaps the most popular hiking trails is from First to Bachalpsee, and it starts at the very top of the First gondola.
+Perhaps the most popular hiking trails is from First to Bachalpsee, and it starts at the very top of the First cable car station.
 This is also a relatively short walk, at 2 hours return.
-It is also very easy, so can be done in normal shoes and with the whole family.
+It is also one of the easy hikes in Grindelwald, so can be done in normal shoes and with the whole family.

-The beauty of this hike is the reflection of the Eiger, Monch and Jungfrau mountains you get, esepcially early in the morning when the air is very still.
+The beauty of this Grindelwald hike is the reflection of the Eiger, Monch and Jungfrau mountains you get, especially early in the morning when the air is very still.

 Grindelwald Glacier Canyon - Gletscherschlucht

-The last of the short walks on this list is another easy walk into the stunning canyon created by the run-off from the glaciers on the Eiger.
+The last of the short hiking trails on this list is another easy hike from Grindelwald into the stunning canyon created by the run-off from the glaciers on the Eiger.
 The Grindelwald Glacier Gorge walk is an easy jaunt into the canyon, often hanging from the canyon walls itself.

-Another bonus of this walk is the recent addition of the Spiderweb at the end of the walk that includes a fun hanging net in the middle of the canyon.
+Another bonus of this walk is the recent addition of the Spiderweb at the mid-point of the walk which includes a fun hanging net in the middle of the canyon.
 Something the kids will love!

-This is the first hike I ever did in Switzerland, many moons ago, and I still remember it to this day.
-It can either be done in one long day from Schynige Platte to First, or split up over two days with an overnight stop in the Faulhorn hut.
+This is the first hike I ever did in Switzerland, many moons ago, and it is one of my favorite hikes to this day.
+It can either be done in one long day from Schynige Platte to First or split up over two days with an overnight stop in the Faulhorn hut.
 That is what I did back in the day.

-It can be done in either direction actually, but the highlight, aside from the views, is the reflection in the Bachalpsee lake as you near the First gondola station (this is a separate short hike mentioned above).
+It can be done in either direction actually, but the highlight, aside from the views, is the reflection in the Bachalpsee lake as you near the First cable car station (this is a separate short hike mentioned above).

 If you want to extend the hike as we did, you can also continue on from First and connect with the road near Grosse Scheidegg where the bus comes down from Meiringen into Grindelwald.
 Of course, as with any hike in Switzerland, there are adjoining trails and options along the way and at either end!

 This is another hike I have done a number of times over the years, but it is perhaps a little tougher and scarier, especially if you are not very sure-footed.
-It is actually a reasonably short hike if split in two days, with an overnight in the Glecksteinhütte (booking recommended) but it can be done in a day by those of you who are fit.
+So, it is definitely something for experienced hikers.

 Note: This hike can also be connected with the Glacier Gorge hike.